kemlyn/Fruit-Machine/README.md

 Single row, three reel fruit machine set on random Session based balance
 Images on reels

-TODO
-Dynamic view so the game can support more reels Weighted prizes
 Balance adjustments on lose and win
 Display Win or Lose depending on the output

+TODO
+Game can support more reels
+Weighted prizes
 Different symbols get different prizes